Raphael-Boichot/The-TinyGB-Printer/README.md

 - Want to see what's behind the scene ?
 Just run the device with a serial console connected (of course not mandatory, it's a standalone device), the cores are speaking to you.

 ## Easy to use
-- 🟢 Power the device without touching anything, the LED flashes green, images are recorded automatically, this is the **automatic mode**.
+- 🟢 Power the device without touching anything, the LED flashes green (display backround is green too), images are recorded automatically, this is the **automatic mode**.
 This is perfect for the Game Boy Camera for example.
 Multi-print is of course supported.
-- 🔵 Power while pressing the pushbutton : the LED flashes blue, all images are stacked together in a single file until you press the pushbutton again to "cut paper", it's the **tear mode**.
+- 🔵 Power while pressing the pushbutton : the LED flashes blue (display backround is blue too), all images are stacked together in a single file until you press the pushbutton again to "cut paper", it's the **tear mode**.
 Some rare games require this (see complete game list).
 You can also use it freely to stack images in some other games.
 Just be creative !
 - :red_circle: Power the device and the LED blinks red on and off in cycle: SD card not connected or not formatted in FAT32.
 SD card can be inserted during this step, the device will then boot normally.
 - :repeat: Cycling the power switch on the battery box or using the RESET button on the board has the same effect (reset printer state and increase folder number).